peter-winter/constexpr-parser/readme.md

 // - the argument passed to constructor is a name,
 //    name is used in debug features - therefore it should be meaningfull
-//    name also serves as an identifier - therefore it should be unique for all regex terminal symbols constexpr regex_term<number_pattern> number("number");
+//    name also serves as an identifier - therefore it should be unique for all regex terminal symbols
+// terminal symbol value types are predefined, in case of regex terminal it is a type convertible to std::string_view constexpr regex_term<number_pattern> number("number");

-// Function converting a value type of a regex terminal (always convertible to std::string_view) to an int int to_int(const std::string_view& sv)
+// Function converting a value type of a regex terminal to an int int to_int(const std::string_view& sv)
 {
     int i = 0;